Yikai-Liao/symusic/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-**Sy**music("**Sy**bolic **Music**") is a cross platform `note level` midi decoding libaray with lightening speed, which is over 100 times faster than [mido](https://github.com/mido/mido), the main midi parsing library in python.
+**Sy**music("**Sy**bolic **Music**") is a cross-platform `note level` midi decoding library with lightening speed, which is over 100 times faster than [mido](https://github.com/mido/mido), the main midi parsing library in python.

-The libaray is written in cpp and based on [minimidi](https://github.com/lzqlzzq/minimidi/tree/main).
+The library is written in cpp and based on [minimidi](https://github.com/lzqlzzq/minimidi/tree/main).
 It offers a python binding using pybind11.

-Here, we have added a tutorial.ipynb for you to learn about how to use the libaray.
+Here, we have added a tutorial.ipynb for you to learn about how to use the library.

 Tutorial and Benchmark: <a target="_blank" href="https://colab.research.google.com/github/Yikai-Liao/symusic/blob/main/tutorial.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>